wildfly/quickstart/servlet-security/README.md

 This example demonstrates the use of Java EE declarative security to control access to Servlets and Security in JBoss Enterprise Application Platform 6 and JBoss AS7.

-When you deploy this example, two users are automatically created for you: user `quickstartUser` with password `quickstartPassword` and user `guest` with password `guest`.
+When you deploy this example, two users are automatically created for you: user `quickstartUser` with password `quickstartPwd1!` and user `guest` with password `guest`.
 This data is located in the `src/main/resources/import.sql` file.

 This quickstart takes the following steps to implement Servlet security: